coder-2k4/assignment/README.md

-It's a react datatable which will fetch data from openLibrary api.
+Elibrary - It's a react datatable which will fetch data from openLibrary api.